The 100-m Green Bank Telescope (GBT) in West Virginia.

 If you are an F&M student interested in joining the NANOStars program, please contact Froney Crawford (email@example.com) to discuss.

-The NANOStars program uses the following radio telescopes:
+The NANOStars program uses data from the following radio telescopes:

-The NANOStars teams from the different NANOGrav institutions meet weekly to discuss science, present progress on research activity, and plan upcoming observing and data analysis tasks.
+The NANOStars teams from the different NANOGrav institutions meet weekly to discuss science, present progress on research activity, and plan upcoming data analysis tasks.

 Other events for NANOStars students to attend: